 I need information about...

 Bronchitis is inflammation of the breathing tubes.
 These airways are called bronchi.
 This inflammation causes increased mucus production and other changes.
 Although there are several different types of bronchitis, the most common are acute and chronic.
-Bronchitis may also be called a chest cold.
+Acute bronchitis may also be called a chest cold.

 Acute bronchitis is usually caused by a viral infection.
 This is most often the same viruses that cause colds and the flu.
 It may also be caused by a bacterial infection, or by physical or chemical agents that are breathed in.
 These may include dusts, allergens, and strong fumes, including those from chemical cleaning compounds or tobacco smoke.

-Acute bronchitis may follow the common cold or other viral infections in the upper respiratory tract.
+Acute bronchitis may come after a common cold or other viral infections in the upper respiratory tract.
 It may also occur in people with chronic sinusitis, allergies, or those with enlarged tonsils and adenoids.
 It can be serious in people with lung or heart diseases.
 Pneumonia is a complication that can follow bronchitis.

 The following are the most common symptoms of acute bronchitis.
-However, each individual may experience symptoms differently.
+However, each person may experience symptoms differently.
 Symptoms may include:

 The symptoms of acute bronchitis may look like other conditions or medical problems.
-Consult a health care provider for a diagnosis.
+Talk with a healthcare provider for a diagnosis.